A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Methods

-Fibers are bundled based on neuroanatomical labels assigned using a 42 region brain atlas.
-Also, since PD has been reported to start from one region and then spread to others, we further divide the bundles into 2 categories: intra-connect and inter-connect (connecting to same or separate regions).
-Also, since cortical asymmetry and hemispheric predominance have been discovered in neurodegenerative disease \cite{scherfler2012left}, the features 'Delta-LR' are extracted to represent asymmetry between the left and right hemispheres.
-Tensor-based features are averaged over the different bundles of fibers (Fig.~\ref{fig:Extraction}).
+Also, since PD has been reported to start from one region and then spread to others, we further divide the bundles into two categories: intra- and inter-connects by referring to the information of passed cortical regions.
+Intra-connects (or intra-parcel connections) represent connections that both start and end within the same cortical region while the inter-connects (or inter-parcel connections) represent the connections that start and end different cortical regions.
+Each cortical region has both intra- and inter-connects.
+Note that this definition of inter-connects does not refer to fibers that connect the two hemispheres (e.g., commissural fibers).

-Our choice of features is motivated by literature review and to favor interpretability, follow standard conventions, and support fiber tract based analysis (\textbf{DG1d}).
-It would also be possible to use dimensionality reduction methods such as PCA and or LDA to derive a reduced feature space.
-However, the resulting linear combinations may not be readily interpretable.
-Another approach is deep-feature learning.
-This may be a good direction for future work, however this would also cause difficulty for interpretation and assimilation.
-Still, our VA system is decoupled from feature extraction so alternative feature sets can be used easily.
+Also, since cortical asymmetry and hemispheric predominance have been discovered in neurodegenerative disease~\cite{scherfler2012left}, the features `Delta-LR' are extracted to represent asymmetry between the left and right hemispheres.
+The tract-based features include two categories: cortical region measures and whole brain measures.
+The former includes the number of fibers, average fiber length, intra- and inter-fiber numbers, intra- and inter-fiber lengths, and `Delta-LR' average fiber length.
+The latter includes the number of association fibers, projection fibers, commissural fibers, and the fibers in each brain lobe.
+Tensor-based features are averaged over the different bundles of fibers.